bigboigotsoi/Empty_Deck/README.md

 Do this by either...

-        - Modifying the default directory/name stored in the 'cardFile' variable.
+        - Modifying the default directory/name stored in the 'DeckFile' variable.

         - Selecting the file using the File Explorer.
-          (ONLY available if 2 or more card files are stored in the 'Your Cards' folder.)
+          (ONLY available if 2 or more Deck files are stored in the 'Your Decks' folder.)

 Then the Flash-Carder reads it, and tests you!

-(JC.py is just a module of handy functions I like to use, named after me.)
+(JC.py is a module of helpful functions I like to use, named after me)